CodeJugalbandi/Paradigms/scratch/Parsing/ReadMe.md

 **KRISHNA**  So this is how we can parse singleton arrays in a functional programming paradigm.

 **BRAHMA**  That's very cool indeed.
 You wrote quite a bit more code than I did, but I can see the attraction of a general framework.
-I have seen APL programmers use similar techniques when writing parsers, but many APL users do not have a computer science background.
+I have seen APL programmers use similar techniques when writing parsers, but many do not have computer science backgrounds and are unaware of such techniques.
 I'm going to stick with my extreme / minimalistic approach because it is a more natural expression of the array paradigm.
-I hope I can make it through all three verses without regretting that too much, I am feeling very grateful that we decided we didn't have enough time today to parse a more complex grammar!
+I hope I can make it through all three verses without regretting that too much, I am feeling very grateful that we decided we didn't have enough time today to parse a more complex grammar (however, check the GitHub repo for a complete JSON parser - it is not too hideous, IMHO).

 **BRAHMA**  The next verse is a parser for arrays containing more than one item, for example ```[a,2,z]```.
 You may remember the singleton array parser in APL looked like this: